dmaerzendorfer/dmaerzendorfer.github.io/_projects/planePain.md

 - clones behave just like the shooter, meaning they steer the same and also shoot at the same time
 - last plane remaining wins!

+The settings in the menu give players the option to customise various things such as shoot cooldown, screen wrapping, initial player clones and more!

 ---

 ## Team